zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 ### Configuring a Microflow for an AWS Service

 After you configure the authentication profile for Amazon Bedrock, you can implement the functions of the connector by using the provided activities in microflows.
-The **USE_ME** folder contains several subfolders containing operations that depend on the GenAICommons module.
+The **USE_ME** folder contains several subfolders containing operations that depend on the GenAI Commons module.
 The following example microflows have been created for each of these inside the **ExampleImplementations** folder:

 * EXAMPLE_ChatCompletions_FunctionCalling
 * EXAMPLE_ChatCompletions_Vision